giellalt/lang-cwd/cwd.md

 * +Dial  tag for dialectical forms that can't be called errors
 * +Dial/East  tag for dialectical forms that can't be called errors
 * +Dial/West  tag for dialectical forms that can't be called errors
+* +Var  tag for dialectical forms that can't be called errors
+* +Var/East  tag for dialectical forms that can't be called errors
+* +Var/West  tag for dialectical forms that can't be called errors
 * +Use/NG   not-generate, for ped generation isme-ped.fst
 * +Eng indicates that this is an English form